YottaDB/YDBDoc/ProgGuide/devcycle.rst

    $ env_variable=env_variable_value
    $ export env_variable

-The example above may differ from the syntax supported by some shells
+The example above may differ from the syntax supported by some shells.

 The following environment variables hold information that determines some details of YottaDB run-time operation, over which the user has control.

 +++++++++
-gtm_dist
+ydb_dist
 +++++++++

-gtm_dist is used to establish the location of the installed YottaDB program and support files.
+ydb_dist is used to establish the location of the installed YottaDB program and support files.

-The syntax for gtm_dist is as follows:
+The syntax for ydb_dist is as follows:

 .. parsed-literal::
-   $ gtm_dist=<distribution-directory>
+   $ ydb_dist=<distribution-directory>

 The standard installation places these files in /usr/local/lib/yottadb.

 Example:

 .. parsed-literal::
-   $ gtm_dist=/usr/local/lib/yottadb/r1.10
+   $ ydb_dist=/usr/local/lib/yottadb/r1.10
-   $ export gtm_dist
+   $ export ydb_dist

 This identifies /usr/local/lib/yottadb/r1.10 as the location of the installed YottaDB files.

-Add gtm_dist to your PATH environment variable to have UNIX search the YottaDB installation directory (when processing a command to activate or run an image).
+Add ydb_dist to your PATH environment variable to have UNIX search the YottaDB installation directory (when processing a command to activate or run an image).
 This allows you to activate YottaDB and the utilities without explicitly specifying a path.

-To add gtm_dist to your PATH type the following commands:
+To add ydb_dist to your PATH type the following commands:

 .. parsed-literal::
-   $ PATH=$PATH:$gtm_dist
+   $ PATH=$PATH:$ydb_dist
    $ export PATH

 .. note::
-   Most of the examples in this manual assume that you have added gtm_dist to your PATH.
+   Most of the examples in this manual assume that you have added ydb_dist to your PATH.

 ++++++++++
-gtmgbldir
+ydb_gbldir
 ++++++++++

-gtmgbldir defines the path to a Global Directory.
-A Global Directory maps global variables to physical database files, and is required to locate M global variables. gtmgbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB run-time system to the Global Directory.
+ydb_gbldir defines the path to a Global Directory.
+A Global Directory maps global variables to physical database files, and is required to locate M global variables. ydb_gbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB run-time system to the Global Directory.
 It also connects the Global Directory to the utilities requiring one.

-If you maintain multiple global directories, define gtmgbldir to the Global Directory you currently want to use.
+If you maintain multiple global directories, define ydb_gbldir to the Global Directory you currently want to use.

-The syntax of a gtmgbldir definition is:
+The syntax of a ydb_gbldir definition is:

 .. parsed-literal::
-   $ gtmgbldir=/directory/filename.gld
+   $ ydb_gbldir=/directory/filename.gld

 Example:

 .. parsed-literal::
-   $ gtmgbldir=/usr/staff/mumps.gld
+   $ ydb_gbldir=/usr/staff/mumps.gld
-   $ export gtmgbldir
+   $ export ydb_gbldir

 This specifies /usr/staff as the directory containing the Global Directory file named mumps.gld.